DevJoseEstrada/JavaFX-Chat/README.md

 - Included test video demonstrating the application's functionality.

 ## Video Demonstration
-Watch the application in action by clicking on the link below:
+Watch the application in action by clicking on the img below:

 [![Application Video](https://img.youtube.com/vi/-HmTxInlk-M/0.jpg)](https://youtu.be/-HmTxInlk-M)